 Gutsiest thing I ever did: Leaving a very secure and well paid job as a college instructor because it prevented me from achieving my travel and writing goals.

 My close friends are very important to me and I'm not going to give them up for you (but will give them less time) and my sister is one of my closest friends.

 I live an active life - snowboard in winter, wakeboard in summer and am always up for a new adventure.

-I am well-traveled - 44 countries and counting.
+I am well-traveled - over 50 countries and counting.

 I am educated - both in terms of a university education and travel smarts, which I believe is as valuable as anything a classroom can provide.

 I am physically and financially in good shape - am no stranger to the gym and own my own condo and drive a nice car.